Leon740/algo/public/books/Clean_Code/Clean_Code_En.md

 ## The less args the better it is

+_Problem_
+If function is using many args it's hard to test it, all of the variants needs to be tested.
-1. if more than 2 args are used, the function does too much.
+And in this case the function does too much.

-2. Instead of args use object.
+_Solution_
+Use object for args.
+Create function composition.

 Using object